Canoe: Canoes in culture

 The Chasse-galerie is a French-Canadian tale of voyageurs who, after a night of heavy drinking on New Year's Eve at a remote timber camp want to visit their sweethearts some 100 leagues (about 400 km) away.
 Since they have to be back in time for work the next morning they make a pact with the devil.
 Their canoe will fly through the air, on condition that they not mention God's name or touch the cross of any church steeple as they fly by in the canoe.
 One version of this fable ends with the coup de grâce when, still high in the sky, the voyageurs complete the hazardous journey but the canoe overturns, so the devil can honour the pact to deliver the voyageurs and still claim their souls.

-In John Steinbeck's novella The Pearl set in Mexico, the main character's canoe is a means of making a living that has been passed down for generations and represents a link to cultural tradition.
+In John Steinbeck's novella The Pearl, set in Mexico, the main character's canoe is a means of making a living that has been passed down for generations and represents a link to cultural tradition.

-The Māori, indigenous Polynesian people arrived in New Zealand in several waves of canoe (called waka) voyages.
+The Māori, indigenous Polynesian people, arrived in New Zealand in several waves of canoe (called waka) voyages.
 Canoe traditions are important to the identity of Māori.
 Whakapapa (genealogical links) back to the crew of founding canoes served to establish the origins of tribes, and defined tribal boundaries and relationships.

-Types
+Types of canoes

 Modern canoe types are usually categorized by the intended use.
 Many modern canoe designs are hybrids (a combination of two or more designs, meant for multiple uses).
 The purpose of the canoe will also often determine the materials used.
 Most canoes are designed for either one person (solo) or two people (tandem), but some are designed for more than two people.